Eryk walks through the door, holding a McDonald's bag.

 The house rumbles.
 Sound of hydraulic footsteps in the background.
 There's a knock on the door.

 Dad: Oh God, it must be the mooncalf coming to finish me off ...
 Well, whatever.
-Tell him I'm prepared to die like a man, and then start listing off all the other manly things about me and turn it into a sort of bulleted list on manhood while I sneak out the back door.
+Tell him I'm prepared to die like a man, and then start listing off all the other manly things about me for as long as possible while I sneak out the back door.

 Jorg: (offstage) Anybody home?